vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/035/_index.md

 title = "+035"

 +++
-Indra This hymn is tr. by Schmidt in B+I 152-53.
+Indra This hymn is tr. by Schmidt in Bṛhaspati und Indra 152-53.